beetrootpaul/beetpx-examples/input-tester/README.md

 it's Windows or not, when it comes to Firefox).
 Those are dictated by differences between gamepad mappings I experienced so far.

+You can also try this example out as a tool published on itch.io: https://beetrootpaul.itch.io/beetpx-input-tester

 ## Quick Start

 ```